| |||||||||||||||||||||||||||||||||

 |

-[24b] I will try
+[24b] I will try to

-to defend myself next.
-So once more, as if these were another set of
+defend myself next.
+So once more, as if these

-accusers, let us take up in turn their sworn statement.
+up in turn their sworn statement.
 It is about

 as follows: it states that Socrates

-is a wrongdoer because he corrupts the youth and does not believe in
+is a wrongdoer because he corrupts the youth

-the gods the state believes in,
+and does not believe in the gods the state

-but in other 24c] new spiritual beings.
+believes in, but in other 24c] new

-[hetera daimonia kaina] |
+spiritual beings. [hetera daimonia kaina] |

 One of the things Plato is famous for is having a whole theory of daimons, but I won't inflict it all on you.
 You're welcome. |